connorajersch/tireswap/backend/README.md

   - Last snowfall dates
   - Recommended summer tire switch dates
   - Recommended winter tire switch dates
+- **Tire Swap Analyzer**: Analyzes the k-nearest weather stations to your location and calculates average optimal tire change dates
 - **Nearest Station Finder**: Uses KD-tree spatial indexing to quickly find the closest weather stations to any location
 - **Local Database**: Stores all data in a SQLite database for offline access and faster queries
 - **Smart Filtering**: Only includes stations that are currently active (reported data within the last week) and have at least 5 years of historical data